Belle Meade Plantation

 Transport: The estate can be reached by public bus number 3 from Riverfront Park

-Opening times: Daily tours are from Monday to Saturday 9am to 5pm and Sunday 11:30am to 5pm.
+Opening times: Daily tours operate from 9am to 5pm.
 Last tour starts at 4pm